<?xml version="1.0" encoding="utf-8"?>

 </description>

-<guid isPermaLink="true">http://obesitypanacea.podomatic.com/entry/2011-02-24T05_27_16-08_00</guid>
+<guid isPermaLink="true">https://obesitypanacea.podomatic.com/entry/2011-02-24T05_27_16-08_00</guid>

-<pubDate>Thu, 24 Feb 2011 13:27:16 GMT</pubDate>
+<pubDate>Thu, 24 Feb 2011 13:27:16 +0000</pubDate>

 <dc:creator>Travis Saunders &amp; Peter Janiszewski</dc:creator>